GOP Sen. Jeff Flake won't seek re-election in 2018

 Flake has had a tumultuous relationship with the Trump administration.
 In August, he criticized the president's immigration policy in a New York Times opinion piece.
 The president tweeted in response that Flake was "WEAK on borders, crime and a non-factor in the Senate."

 Flake, 54, was elected to the Senate in 2012 after 12 years in the House of Representatives.
-But polls showed him trailing primary challenger Kelli Ward, who is backed by former White House chief strategist Steve Bannon.
+But polls showed him trailing primary challenger Kelli Ward, a former state senator who is backed by former White House chief strategist Steve Bannon.

+White House press secretary Sarah Sanders said that "based on [Flake's] previous statements and the lack of support he has in Arizona," his decision to not seek re-election "is probably a good move."

 Ward tweeted after Flake's announcement, "Arizona voters are the big winner in @JeffFlake's decision to not seek reelection.
 They deserve a strong, conservative in the Senate."